vandan-revanur/pychemprojections/CONTRIBUTING.md

 If you have a question, want to report a bug, or have an enhancement suggestions then please submit an issue.

+### Planned Features

+We plan to have the following features in the future.

+* Sawhorse projection
+* Projections/conformations such as Chair/Boat/Twisted boat conformations
+* Haworth projections

+If you are interested in building any of these join this [discord channel](https://discord.gg/aEmf9MqX)

-To contribute with code to the project make a pull request.
+To contribute with code to the project make a pull request with the below process.

 ### Pull Request Process